JarredParrettDickinson/JarredParrettDickinson.github.io/_posts/2020-04-24-Network-Analysis-of-Flights.markdown

 {% include US_CT_MAP.html %}

+The positive relation between the two metrics may be seen with the additional plottin below with trendline.
+#### figure 4
+{% include CT_PCT.html %}

 #### Paritions and Center
 The partition of a graph can provide a peprsepctive which may better identify the significane of airports.
 That is, there are paritions within the graph such as the Alaska paritions which may distort what the center of a graph looks like.
 Note the paprtitions below demonstrate there is an Alaskan partition of airports, partition 2 and 3,  which are highly connected sections.
 While relevant to the overall graph, when considering the amount of travel on the Alaskan partitions, a questions may be asked if they are that important.
 With this partition included, it resulted in **Seattle-Tacoma International Airport** being the center of the network.
 - partition 1: